-After analyzing all the datasets, we verified that Tobacco-3482 is practically a subset of the RVL-CDIP.
+After analyzing all the datasets, it was found that the datasets of web pages are not suitable to work with our approach.
+In addition, we verified that Tobacco-3482 is practically a subset of the RVL-CDIP.
 Given the above, only three datasets (Tobacco800, RVL-CDIP and VICTOR) were chosen to evaluate our proposed approach to the document classification task.